broadinstitute/cromwell/docs/filesystems/HTTP.md

 ## Overview

-For shared filesystem and Google Pipelines API (PAPI) version 2 backends Cromwell can support workflow inputs specified by `http` and `https` URLs.
+For shared filesystem and Batch backends Cromwell can support workflow inputs specified by `http` and `https` URLs.
 Please note this is not true "filesystem" support for HTTP URLs;
 if inputs to a workflow are specified by HTTP URLs the outputs of steps will nevertheless appear at local or GCS paths and not HTTP
 URLs.